Liquorice

 trader: string;

-/// 0x-prefixed address of the account performing trade
+/// Optional address of the account sending baseToken

-// (Exactly one of the following two fields will be present.)
+/// Note: Exactly one of the following two fields must be present

 baseTokenAmount?: string;

-/// Number with up to 18 decimal places
+/// Amount of quoteToken with up to 18 decimal places

 quoteTokenAmount?: string;

-/// List of makers to be excluded from the RFQ processing
+/// List of maker names excluded from RFQ processing

 excludedMakers?: string[];